Tyson-Zwicker/engine/NottheManual.md

 * drawArc (x,y,r,a0,a1,color, thickness): draw an arc with an origin at (x,y), radius of r, between angles a0, and a1 (in radians).
 Color and thickness are optinal, defaulting to "white" and 1 respectively.

-#Keep editing from here!#
+* drawCircle (x,y,r, color, fill, thickness): draw circle at (x,y) with radius r.  color, fill and thickness are optional.  default is white, not-filled, and 1 respectively.

+* drawPie (x,y,r,a0,a1,color,fill, thickness): draw a pie shaped section of a circle at (x,y) with radius r, from an arc from a0 to a1.color, fill and thickness are optional and default to white, not-filled, and 1, respectively.

+*drawPixel (x,y,color): draw a single pixel at (x,y) color defaults to white.

+*drawLine (x0,y0,x1,y1,thickness, color): draws a line between (x0,y0) and (x1,y1).
+Thickness defaults to 1, color defaults to white.

+*drawTextCenter (x,y,text, size, color): draw filled text centered at (x,y).
+Text is text to draw, size defaults 1 (unit is em's) and color defaults to white.
+Text is centered vertically on y.

+*drawTextLeft (x,y,text, size, color): draw filled text whose left side will be at touch x.
+Text is text to draw, size defaults 1 (unit is em's) and color defaults to white.Text is centered vertically on y.

+*drawTextRight (x,y,text, size, color): draw filled text whose right side will touch x. at (x,y).
+Text is text to draw, size defaults 1 (unit is em's) and color defaults to white.
+Text is centered vertically on y.

+rgbToHex (r,g,b): given a red, green  and blue decimal values between 0 and 15, it will return a string formatted as a CSS-style color: "#RGB" where RG and B are in hexidecimal.

 ###The Tattler

-While not necessary, or in most cases, even desired, having a chunk of the** canvas devoted to telling you what the program is doing can be useful when debugging.
+While not necessary, or in most cases, even desired, having a chunk of the canvas devoted to telling you what the program is doing can be useful when debugging.
 Its also useful for letting users see how the internal workings are... working, things like FPS or number of object being rendered or, whatever people want to see on-the-fly.

 The following code will add a Tattle to the lower right hand corner of the screen, and it will show the mouse position and the state of the the left mouse button, to give you an idea of how mouse works.